 Day 5: Transfer to Gisenyi by road/boat

-Today’s journey will lead you to the north-eastern part of Rwanda where you will experience the daily lives of the locals in a typical countryside of Africa.
+Today’s journey will lead you to the north-eastern part of Rwanda where you will experience the daily lives of the locals in the typical countryside of Africa.
 The journey doubles as a sightseeing tour, offering you unobstructed views of natives attending to their gardens using local tools that date back to the 20th century.
-If you wish to be part of their day, you are free to join in cultivating bananas, sorghum, cassava, beans, potatoes, rice and even harvest coffee in their steep fields.
-The main source of livelihood for locals here is tea growing, brick works and casual labour.
+If you wish to be part of their day, you are free to join in cultivating bananas, sorghum, cassava, beans, potatoes, rice, and even harvest coffee in their steep fields.
+The main source of livelihood for locals here is tea growing, brickworks, and casual labor.

 After lunch, you can carry on with relaxing at the shores of the beautiful Lake Kivu.